skezo/Reticulum/README.md

 ### 6. Add Camera to scene

-If you require to display the reticle you will need to add the `camera` the the `scene`.
+If you require to display the reticle you will need to add the `camera` to the `scene`.

 ```
 scene.add(camera);